edwardcheng22/Tanzania-Water-Wells-Project/README.md

 * Filter data set
    * Convert all columns to contain only the top 5 most frequently seen values
-   * Used Boruta algorithm in later stages to determine which features I wanted to keep for my model
+   * Use Boruta algorithm in later stages to determine which features I wanted to keep for my model

 * Deal with categorical variables using dummy variables for modelling purposes